 Maps help people plan, envision, and connect to the places around them.
-With ArcGIS Hub, you can share maps using sites and initiatives to show your team or community where park improvements are needed, how many grocery stores are within a ten minute walk, or where a proposed school or housing development is planned.
-Whether you want your map to take center stage or supplement a project outline, ArcGIS Hub sites and initiatives enable you to connect people with the content they need to stay informed and provide feedback.
+With ArcGIS Hub, you can share maps using sites and initiatives (ArcGIS Hub premium feature) to show your team or community where park improvements are needed, how many grocery stores are within a ten minute walk, or where a proposed school or housing development is planned.
+Whether you want your map to take center stage or supplement a project outline, sites enable you to connect people with the content they need to stay informed and provide feedback.

-Now, it’s easier for you and your team to build engaging websites and pages using 3D maps and other spatial content.
+Now, it’s easier for you and your team to create engaging sites and pages using 3D maps and other spatial content.

 Map card, now in 3D